boyter/scc/README.md

       --remap-unknown string        inspect files of unknown type and remap by checking for a string and remapping the language [e.g. "-*- C++ -*-":"C Header"]
       --size-unit string            set size unit [si, binary, mixed, xkcd-kb, xkcd-kelly, xkcd-imaginary, xkcd-intel, xkcd-drive, xkcd-bakers] (default "si")
   -s, --sort string                 column to sort by [files, name, lines, blanks, code, comments, complexity] (default "files")
+      --sql-project string          use supplied name as the project identifier for the current run.
+Only valid with the --format sql or sql-insert option
   -t, --trace                       enable trace output (not recommended when processing multiple files) -v, --verbose                     verbose output
       --version                     version for scc